Disease

 Cut away affected roots and any soft caudex tissue until you reach solid, firm material, using a clean blade throughout, then let the exposed surfaces air-dry for several hours to a day in indirect light before repotting.

-Repot into a mix with substantial mineral content — pumice, coarse sand, or a commercial cactus blend — sized only modestly larger than the caudex itself, since excess soil volume around this water-storing base is what usually causes the problem in the first place.
+Repot into a mix with substantial mineral content — pumice, coarse sand, or a commercial cactus blend — sized only modestly larger than the caudex itself, since a pot with room to spare rarely earns its keep on a plant whose real water reserve already lives in the trunk, not the surrounding soil.

 Hold off watering for at least a week, then resume on a strict dry-out schedule, checking the caudex firmness periodically over the following month as the clearest sign recovery is holding.